45 Showstopping High School Plays for Your School

 9. Mariner

 This play celebrates the triumphs and challenges of Christopher Columbus.
-It’s perfect for a high school audience and explores themes of Columbus’ life, loves, and struggles against authority and stupidity.
+It’s perfect for a high school audience and explores themes of Columbus’ life, loves, and struggles against authority.

 Cast: 16 roles